DOI-ONRR/doi-extractives-data/gatsby-site/src/markdown/how-it-works/audits-and-assurances.md

 ---
-title: 'Audits and Assurances | How It Works'
+title: Audits and Assurances | How It Works
-title_display: Revenue data standards, audits, and assurances
 layout: content
-description: Data about revenue from the extractive industries is subject to a number of controls, standards, and regulations in the United States.
-Companies and governments are accountable to internal and external oversight that ensures correct reporting and publication of payments.
 tag:
 - How it works
 - Audits